2014 Farmland Value Survey Iowa State University

 Major factors influencing the real estate market

-Most of the survey respondents (88 percent) listed positive and/or negative factors influencing the land market.
-Of these respondents almost 83 percent listed at least one positive factor and 77 percent listed at least one negative factor.
+Most of the survey respondents listed positive and/or negative factors influencing the land market.
+Of these respondents 83 percent listed at least one positive factor and 89 percent listed at least one negative factor.
 The respondents listed multiple factors in most cases.

-There were 7 positive factors listed by over 10 percent of the respondents who provided at least 1 positive factor.
-The most frequently mentioned factor was low interest rates, mentioned by 56 percent of the respondents.
-High commodity prices were the second most frequently mentioned positive factor, being mentioned by 37 percent of the respondents.
-Other frequently mentioned positive factors included, strong farm income and economy (24 percent), land availability (15 percent), cash/credit availability (14 percent), good yields (13 percent), and a strong demand for land (11 percent).
+There were six positive factors listed by over 10 percent of the respondents who provided at least one positive factor.
+The most frequently mentioned factor was low interest rates, mentioned by 62 percent of the respondents.
+Land availability was the second most frequently mentioned positive factor, being mentioned by 28 percent of the respondents.
+Other frequently mentioned positive factors included, cash/credit availability (21 percent), good yields (18 percent), and good livestock returns (18 percent).

 Number of sales compared to previous year

-Almost half, (48 percent) of the respondents reported lower sales in 2013 relative to 2012.
-On the other end of the spectrum, just 16 percent reported more sales and 36 percent reported the same level of sales in 2013 relative to 2012.
+Over half, (60 percent) of the respondents reported lower sales in 2014 relative to 2013.
+On the other end of the spectrum, just 11 percent reported more sales and 29 percent reported the same level of sales in 2014 relative to 2013.